 Note that the city is not a paradise for parking.
 It is probably worth arriving early during festivals if you don’t want to park too far.

-It is worth taking a ferry ride to the opposite shore either on the way there or back.
-There may be a bigger line waiting for the ferry in the summer, especially from the South shore to the North, so prepare for possible waiting time.
+It is worth taking a ferry ride to the opposite shore, either on the way there or back.
+In the summer, a longer line may be waiting for the ferry, especially from the South shore to the North, so prepare for possible waiting time.

-• Monastery: The monastery – which many people confuse with a cloister – is a common living space of the monks that are built with the church.
+• Monastery: The monastery – which many people confuse with a cloister – is a shared living space of the monks that is built with the church.

 • Abbey: The abbot is a male head of the Christian monastery; the abbey is a monastery under the rule of an abbot.